23 experts reveal their best PR tips to improve audience relationships

 Listen carefully to what your audience has to say

 It’s a common mistake that businesses think they know what their audience is interested in.
-The key learning here is to listen carefully to what they’re actually saying, and respond accordingly.
+The key learning here is to know what your customer wants by listenening carefully to what they’re actually saying, and respond accordingly.

 Always put your audience’s interests before your own